alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-import-goods.markdown

 ##Prove the origin of your goods

-You must prove the goods have ‘originated’ from the country with the trade preference agreement.
+You must prove the goods have originated from the country with the trade preference agreement.
 This means either:

 - the goods must have been produced in that country
 - the last significant stage of their manufacture took place in that country